wellcomecollection/docs/rfcs/020-locations_requesting/README.md

 #### Request item

 When an item is requested, the API will identify the user from the provided Oauth token and place a hold in Sierra for the requested item.
-This request will return an empty response, with a 204 status code on success.
+This request will return an empty response.

 ```
 POST /requests